node-red/node-red.github.io/docs/user-guide/writing-functions.md

 The Setup function can return a Promise if it needs to complete asynchronous work before the main Function can start processing messages.
-Any messages that arrive before the Setup function has completed will be queued up and handled when its ready.
+Any messages that arrive before the Setup function has completed will be queued up, and handled when it is ready.

 ### Tidying up